Manly Wade Wellman: The 1940s: New York, Weird Tales, occult detectives and comic books

 Following a similar path to such pulp writers as Frank Belknap Long, Wellman also wrote for various comic books (what he called "squinkies") and wrote the first issue of Captain Marvel Adventures for Fawcett Publishers.
-Later he would be called into court to testify against Fawcett in a lawsuit by National (DC Comics) about plagiarism of Superman by the creators of Captain Marvel.
+Later he would be called into court to testify against Fawcett in a lawsuit by National Comics Publications (later DC Comics) about plagiarism of Superman by the creators of Captain Marvel.
 Wellman testified that his editors had encouraged their writers to use Superman as the model for Captain Marvel.
 Though it took three years, National won their case.
 He also contributed to the writing of the comic book The Spirit while the franchise's creator, Will Eisner, was serving in the US military during World War II.
 Wellman also wrote for the comic Blackhawk.

-Wellman made a return to novel-writing in the 1940s, publishing two science fiction full-length works, Sojarr of Titan and The Devil's Asteroid.
+Wellman made a return to novel-writing in the 1940s, publishing two full-length science fiction works, Sojarr of Titan and The Devil's Asteroid.
 In this decade he published several mystery novels, one a film tie-in.

 Amongst Wellman's writer friends during the Weird Tales years were Malcolm Jameson, Seabury Quinn, Henry Kuttner, and Otto Binder.
 Wellman used to meet with these writers in a German restaurant in Times Square on a regular basis.
 He described these friendships as being "like a brotherhood".

-In 1946 Wellman won the Ellery Queen Mystery Magazine Award over William Faulkner for his Native American detective tale "A Star For A Warrior".
-Apparently Faulkner was quite upset to be placed as second fiddle to a science fiction and horror writer.
+In 1946 Wellman won the Ellery Queen Mystery Magazine Award over William Faulkner for his Native American detective tale "A Star for a Warrior".
+Apparently Faulkner was quite upset to be second fiddle to a science fiction and horror writer.
 Faulkner indignantly wrote to the editors of the magazine, proclaiming that he was the father of the French literary movement and the most important American writer in Europe.

 Wellman's 1956 nonfiction historical work Rebel Boast was nominated for the Pulitzer Prize.

 Throughout this period Wellman worked as a harvest hand, cowboy, roadhouse bouncer and newspaperman.